WebKit/Speedometer/resources/tentative/editors/README.md

 ## Description

 Lots of people edit text content in the browser.
 Lots of that content, like WYSIWYG content or code, is too rich or complex to represent well with a `<textarea>`.
-Sites typically rely on advanced editor libraries for this, and we should make sure browsers perform well common patterns used by them.
+Sites typically rely on advanced editor libraries for this, and we should make sure browsers perform well at common patterns used by them.

 ## Screenshot